 Eight Children Killed in Shreveport, Louisiana Domestic Shooting

-The shooting has deeply affected the Shreveport community, highlighting concerns about domestic violence and mental health.
+The mass shooting has intensified concerns about domestic violence and mental health challenges in the Shreveport community.

 Key Facts

-- Authorities say a father fatally shot eight children, including seven of his own, in a domestic dispute.
+- Authorities say a father fatally shot eight children, including seven of his own, in what appears to be a domestic dispute.

 - The incident is described as the deadliest mass shooting in the U.S. in more than two years.

-- Schools across Shreveport were affected, with a preschool classroom mourning the loss of students.
+- Schools across Shreveport were affected, with a preschool classroom particularly shaken by the loss.

-- One child survived the shooting by jumping off a roof, according to police.
+- One child survived the shooting by jumping off a roof, according to police reports.

-- Family members said the suspect, Shamar Elkins, had been suffering from severe mental health problems.
+- Relatives stated the gunman, Shamar Elkins, had been suffering from severe mental health problems.

 What Happened